9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

     guesses as to what the encoded digits in this line could be.
 -   From the guesses, create a list of valid decodings.

-Many of these subproblems can be further divided, as we\'ll see.
+Many of these subproblems can be further divided, as we'll see.

 You might wonder how closely this approach of subdivision mirrors the actual work we did when writing the code that we present in this chapter.
-The answer is that we\'re far from image processing gurus, and when we started on this chapter we didn\'t know exactly what our solution was going to look like.
+The answer is that we're far from image processing gurus, and when we started on this chapter we didn't know exactly what our solution was going to look like.

 We made some early educated guesses as to what a reasonable solution might look like, and came up with the list of subtasks above.
 We were then able to start tackling those parts that we knew how to solve, using our spare time to think about the bits that we had no prior experience with.
-We certainly didn\'t have a pre-existing algorithm or master plan in mind.
+We certainly didn't have a pre-existing algorithm or master plan in mind.

 Dividing the problem up like this helped us in two ways.
-By making progress on familiar ground, we had the psychological advantage of starting to solve the problem, even when we didn\'t really know where we were going.
+By making progress on familiar ground, we had the psychological advantage of starting to solve the problem, even when we didn't really know where we were going.
 And as we started to work on a particular subproblem, we found ourselves able to further subdivide it into tasks of varying familiarity.
-We continued to focus on easier components, deferring ones we hadn\'t thought about in enough detail yet, and jumping from one element of the master list above to another.
+We continued to focus on easier components, deferring ones we hadn't thought about in enough detail yet, and jumping from one element of the master list above to another.
 Eventually, we ran out of problems that were both unfamiliar and unsolved, and we had a complete idea of our eventual solution.